backupbrew/switchbrew/SPL services.md

 # spl:

 \[2.0.0+\] Where previously only one AES engine was utilized, there is now support for 4 of them.

+\[2.0.0+\] When the session closes, all AES engines that were locked are automatically unlocked.

 | Cmd | Name                                                                 | Notes                                                                                                                               |
 | --- | -------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |